 Students with impairments are protected by the "Meeting the Needs of Students with Impairments Policy"

 .
-This policy aims to give students with impairments the same opportunity as other students to demonstrate their abilities.
-You should contact your course coordinator if you feel your impairment will hinder your academic progress in any way.
+This policy aims to give differently abled students the same opportunities to demonstrate their abilities.
+You should contact your course coordinator if you have concerns about your academic progress and course achievement.
 You may wish to approach a Student Adviser from Disability Support Services

-to confidentially discuss your individual needs and the options and support that are available.
+to confidentially discuss your individual needs and to explore the options & support that are available.

 Victoria's home site contains the approved dates and deadlines

 for trimesters, withdrawals and holiday breaks.
 Please note the grace period allowing you to withdraw form courses early in each trimester.

 Students should familiarise themselves with the university's student policies and statutes